HOW MUCH IS TUITION?

 HOW OFTEN WILL I CO-OP IN THE CLASSROOM?

-Yellowbirds about once every month, Bluebirds once every 12 school days, and Redbirds once every 14 school days.
+Yellowbirds about twice every month, Bluebirds and Redbirds about once per month.

 I AM A FULL-TIME WORKING PARENT.
 HOW CAN I MAKE IT WORK?

 Overlee strives to accommodate the schedules of each family’s varying needs.
-Parents receive the co-op schedule for the entire semester a few weeks before each semester starts; this allows parents to make plans with work well in advance of co-oping days.
 When last minute meetings or other work commitments come up, the Overlee families readily support one another and step in to switch co-op days.
-Overlee’s tight knit family community makes it possible for all parents to participate and watch their children grow.
+Overlee’s tight-knit family community makes it possible for all parents to participate and watch their children grow.

 WHAT ARE MY RESPONSIBILITIES AS A CO-OP PARENT?